MateoRodriguez0/mercadolibre-products-comparator/README.md

 # MercadoLibre products comparator

 Compare MercadoLibre products, allows you to see the similarities and differences between the compared products.
-This app integrates with the MercadoLibre API and allows you to compare products using the urls of the publications, compares the information of the products, sellers, etc.
+This app integrates with the MercadoLibre API and allows you to compare products using the urls of the publications, compares the information of the products, sellers and other things.

 ## authentication and authorization